mibur1/comet/README.md

 ## Installation and Usage

-It is recommended to use a dedicated Python environment to mitigate the risk of potential version conflicts.

 Please refer to the **[documentation](https://comet-toolbox.readthedocs.io/en/latest/)** for comprehensive installation and usage instructions.

-Briefly, installation is possible through the Python Package Index (PyPI) or from the source code in this repository:
+It is recommended to use a dedicated Python environment (e.g. through conda) to mitigate the risk of potential version conflicts.
+Installation is possible through the Python Package Index (PyPI) or from the source code in this repository:
 ```
 pip install comet-toolbox
 ```